-The Direct Group was founded on a commitment to build enduring customer relationships.
+Direct Group was founded on a commitment to build enduring customer relationships.
 Our first product launch onto the Australian market took place in 1981 with a range of jewellery offered exclusively to the member lists of two leading credit card companies.
-As this business strengthened in both Australia and New Zealand, the product range was gradually increased, and by 1986 the Group was able to build our own independent database of customers.
+As this business strengthened in both Australia and New Zealand, the product range was gradually increased, and by 1985 the Group was able to build our own independent database of customers.
 No longer reliant on these credit card companies to acquire customers, and with a database experiencing rapid growth, Innovations Direct was born.

-It was a period of significant change, with online shopping starting to make significant impact on the way our customers wanted to shop.
+The end of the decade was a period of significant change, with online shopping starting to make significant impact on the way our customers wanted to shop.
 To satisfy this interest, the Group launched nine separate shopping websites, each one tailored to meet the trends and value for money expectations our catalogue customers had come to expect.

-The focus on online sales and direct marketing of the Group’s mobile phone business proved so successful that in 20??, Mobile Innovations was publicly listed on the Australian Stock Exchange, then shortly after was acquired by Seven West Media.
+The focus on online sales and direct marketing of the Group’s mobile phone business proved so successful that in 1999, Mobile Innovations was publicly listed on the Australian Stock Exchange, then shortly after was acquired by Seven West Media.

-By the end of 2018, Direct Group was composed of three distinct divisions: Lifestyle, with an increasingly online offering, TVSN, consisting of direct TV entities in Australia and New Zealand, and Digital Publishing, providing online and traditional content and information.
+By the end of 2018, Direct Group was composed of three distinct divisions: Innovations (with an increasingly online offering) TVSN and Digital Publishing.

 In early 2019 the Group acquired Magnamail, a direct marketing company that has operated in Australia since 1974.
 Selling a unique range of products directly into the home, the Magnamail infrastructure was a great fit to be added to the Direct Group brands.